Checkr · Senior Product Manager · 2019–2020

 Checkr’s in-app messaging was applied indiscriminately to all users regardless of relevance.
 Users were complaining.
 Messages from Sales, Support, Customer Success, and Customer Education were uncoordinated, creating a noisy and frustrating experience that undermined the product.

 The underlying problem was organizational as much as technical: five separate teams were sending messages through a crude shared mechanism with no targeting, no ownership, and no alignment.
-Legal had concerns about the existing approach that hadn’t been resolved.
+Legal had unresolved compliance concerns.
+Nobody had the mandate or the appetite to fix it.

-Stakeholder Alignment: Brought together six groups — VP of Sales, Customer Education, Customer Support, Customer Success, Legal, and Product — around a shared problem definition.
-Established that this was a product quality issue affecting users, not just an internal tooling question
+I brought together six groups — VP of Sales, Customer Education, Customer Support, Customer Success, Legal, and Product — around a shared problem definition.
+The framing mattered: this was a product quality issue affecting users, not an internal tooling dispute.

-Rigorous Vendor Evaluation: Ran a structured three-stage selection process: reviewed three vendors, required each to conduct a live demo, then put the top candidates through one-month trials with real usage across the stakeholder groups
+I ran a structured three-stage vendor evaluation: reviewed three vendors, required each to conduct a live demo, then put the top candidates through one-month trials with real usage across the stakeholder groups.

 • Adoption: All six stakeholder groups adopted Pendo and began using targeted in-app messaging

-• User Experience: Replaced indiscriminate messaging with persona-targeted communication, directly addressing user complaints
+• User experience: Replaced indiscriminate messaging with persona-targeted communication

-• Organizational Alignment: First time all customer-facing teams operated from a shared messaging platform with coordinated ownership
+• Organizational alignment: First time all customer-facing teams operated from a shared platform with coordinated ownership

-• Stakeholder Reception: Every group — including Legal — explicitly thanked me for steering the process to completion
+• Stakeholder reception: Every group — including Legal — explicitly thanked the process